WHOIGit/IFCB-CNN/keras/README.md

 The Script `transfer-train.py` uses hardcoded directories and is included for archival purposes.
 To run on your own dataset, use `simple-transfer-train.py`:
 ```
-python train.py --model=resnet50
+python simple-transfer-train.py --train_dir=/data/plank_10_fixed/train --val_dir=/data/plank_10_fixed/valid --output_model_file="inception_10class.model" --nb_epoch=25 --plot
 ```
+This will run transfer-learning using inceptionv3 weights downloaded automatically, using the defined train and validation directories, defined output file, 25 epochs (cycles of training and validation), and plots the progress.

-For full training of the network use `train.py`
+For full training of the network use `train.py` with the same arguments but set `--freeze_layers_number=1`

 ### Predictions